NovakDavid98/universal-crossref-mcp/README.md

 ## 🌟 Overview

-Universal Cross-Reference MCP Server automates the "NutriAI" cross-referencing methodology for documentation, creating bidirectional links between related files and ensuring readers have access to all necessary context.
+Universal Cross-Reference MCP Server automates the cross-referencing methodology for documentation, creating bidirectional links between related files and ensuring readers have access to all necessary context.

 The system:
 - Creates and maintains a central "hub" file that lists all related documentation